 Dr. Roland Millare, a native Houstonian, serves as the Director of Shepherd’s Heart Program.
 Additionally, Roland serves as the Chair of the Theology Department at St. John XXIII College Preparatory (Katy, TX).
 He has been teaching at the school since it opened in 2004.
 He also serves as an adjunct professor of theology for permanent deacon candidates at St. Mary’s Seminary.
 He attended St. Francis De Sales K-8th grade and he graduated from St. Thomas High School in 1999.
 He received a BA in Theology from Franciscan University in Steubenville, Ohio.
 He has a MA in Theological Studies from the Notre Dame Graduate School of Christendom College (Alexandria, VA) and a Licentiate (STL) and Doctorate in Sacred Theology (STD) in Dogmatic Theology (with a specialization in Sacramental Theology) at the Liturgical Institute of the University of St. Mary of the Lake (Mundelein, IL).
 He has published various theological articles and book reviews for the Adoremus Bulletin, Logos, Antiphon, New Blackfriars, and the Heythrop Journal.
 Roland enjoys the gift of life and love with his beautiful wife Veronica and their two daughters, Gabriella and Karolina, in Sugar Land.

 Erin Vallagomesa is a Conference Coordinator at the St. John Paul II Foundation.
-She graduated from the University of St. Thomas in Houston, TX with a B.B.A. and M.B.A. in marketing and a minor in theology.
+She graduated from the University of St. Thomas in Houston, TX with a BBA and MBA in marketing and a minor in theology.
 During her time in college, she worked with the Office of Student Activities at UST, where she coordinated transfer and freshman orientation.
-After traveling to Krakow, Poland for World Youth Day 2016 and taking a course on St. John Paul II's Theology of the Body at UST, Erin is excited and humbled by the opportunity to join the Foundation and share her gifts to further the mission of proclaiming the good news about life and family.
+Erin is a parishioner at St. John the Evangelist in Baytown, TX where she teaches CCE and regularly volunteers with the high school youth.
+After traveling to Krakow, Poland for World Youth Day 2016, Erin is excited and humbled by the opportunity to join the Foundation and share her gifts to further the mission of proclaiming the good news about life and family.

 Amelia Arth is a Conference Coordinator at the St. John Paul II Foundation.
 She graduated from Franciscan University of Steubenville with a Bachelor of Arts in history and theology and a minor in communications.
 During her time at Franciscan, she worked with the Christian Outreach Office, where she coordinated registration for adult and youth conferences.
 She has been an active member of the Schoenstatt International Movement since her youth and has a deep passion for building up society through the teachings of the Church.
 Amelia is thankful and humbled to be an instrument for the continued proclamation of good news about life and family.